-With our new revolve outlet now open in CrossIron Mills , we thought it would be an excellent time to talk about the ins and outs of outlet shopping.
+With our new Outlet by revolve now open in CrossIron Mills, in addition to our Clearance Centre down South we thought it would be an excellent time to talk about the ins and outs of outlet shopping.
 Outlet shopping can be fun and extremely satisfying if you are forearmed with a little extra knowledge.

 First of all, not all outlet stores are created equal.
 Some even fill their stores with lesser quality product specially bought for their outlet location.
 A true outlet store carries merchandise that was originally stocked in a regular retail store and has been discontinued, damaged, or overstocked.